 Lisa is survived by her father Alfred W. Dinwiddie I; sister Lynn (Sengal) Selassie and brother Alfred W. Dinwiddie II; nephews Alec Dinwiddie and Lukas Selassie and her niece Eden Selassie.
 Lisa is further survived by a host of close family and friends across the country and will be dearly missed by all.

-To plant a tree in memory of Lisa Dinwiddie, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Lisa Dinwiddie, please visit our Tree Store